Use the Metric Finder and Metadata Catalog 🔗

 When you select a custom category value or integration, a key-value pair is added as a search filter, and a metric search is run.

-If there are more than a few values for a custom category, you can click Show more to see the first 100 results.
-If you don’t see the value that you’re looking for in the longer list, you can type it in the search field to return more relevant search results.
+If there are more than a few values for a custom category, you can select Show more to see the first 100 results.
+If you don’t see the value that you’re looking for in the longer list, you can enter it in the search field to return more relevant search results.

 Add metric descriptions 🔗